-While you can access basic Peacock TV streaming for free, for the premium versions you’ll need to purchase a subscription.
+While you can access basic Peacock TV streaming for free, you’ll need to purchase a subscription for the premium versions.

 Here are your options for signing up with Peacock:

-Hot Tip: Check out Peacock TV’s annual plans — at $49.99 for an entire year, you could use just 1 of your $20 digital entertainment monthly credits and be paying a net $29.99 for an annual Peacock Premium Access subscription.
+Hot Tip: Check out Peacock TV’s annual plans — at $49.99 for an entire year, you could use just 1 of your $20 digital entertainment monthly credits and be pay a net amount of $29.99 for an annual Peacock Premium subscription.

-The Amex Platinum card is packed with valuable premium benefits that can save money, make your travel more comfortable, and provide protection when you need it.
-We estimate the value of the card to be nearly $5,000 each year if you utilize all the perks.
+The Amex Platinum card is packed with valuable premium benefits that can save money, make travel more comfortable, and provide protection when you need it.
+We estimate the card’s value to be nearly $5,000 each year if you utilize all the perks.

-The digital entertainment credit of up to $20 monthly is great if you’re already paying for 1 or more of these subscriptions.
-If you’re not currently subscribed to any of these services, you might translate the benefit as getting a complimentary Audible Plus subscription, free digital access to The New York Times, a SiriusXM radio subscription, and premium Peacock TV access, all for around $2 net per month.
+The Amex Platinum card‘s digital entertainment credit of up to $20 monthly is great if you’re already paying for 1 or more of these subscriptions.
+If you’re not currently subscribed to any of these services, you might translate the benefit as getting a complimentary digital access to The New York Times, a SiriusXM radio subscription, and premium Peacock TV access, all for around $2 net per month.